5 Reasons Why You Should Know Native Android or iOS Before You Start to Learn Flutter

 2. Setting up some external services and integrations can be tricky

-You can build a simple Flutter app pretty easily, but writing the code isn’t the only thing that software engineers do.
+You can build simple Flutter apps pretty easily, but writing the code isn’t the only thing that software engineers do.

 Besides the development, there are other important stages in the process of creating a mobile app.
 Take quality assurance or deployment, for example.